zhaohuic/Docs/docs/Software/utilities/apptainer.md

 Many container platforms are available, but Apptainer is focused on:

 * Verifiable reproducibility and security, using cryptographic signatures, an immutable container image format, and in-memory decryption.
 * Integration over isolation by default.
-Easily make use of GPUs, high speed networks, parallel filesystems on a cluster or server by default.
+Easily make use of GPUs, high-speed networks, parallel filesystems on a cluster or server by default.
-* Mobility of compute.
+* Mobility of computing.
 The single file SIF container format is easy to transport and share.
 * A simple, effective security model.
 You are the same user inside a container as outside, and cannot gain additional privilege on the host system by default.
 Read more about Security in Apptainer.